-Because managers and their direct reports should have open communication and exchange regular feedback, “nothing in a performance review should ever come as a surprise to a team member,” said Arron Grow, PhD, Chief Solutions Officer at management consulting firm AP Grow and author of How to Not Suck As a Manager.
+Because managers and their direct reports should have open communication and exchange regular feedback, “nothing in a performance review should ever come as a surprise to a team member,” said Arron Grow, PhD, CEO at management consulting firm AP Grow and author of How to Not Suck As a Manager.

 Great managers ensure employees know how they are performing, and whether they are meeting expectations or not.
 “If something needs to be said to help a team member improve, have that conversation (or two) long before the performance review,” Grow advised.
 “Surprises are great for holidays and birthdays, but not for performance reviews.”